(This article may or may not contain affiliate links. What does that mean?)

-Then Perry and his partner, performed a sacred hula (see video below) that told the story of Hi’iaka (the favorite sister of Pele´) and showed a deep respect for this part of the island.
+Then Perry and his partner performed sacred Polynesian dances called hula which include chants (see video below) that told the story of Hi'iaka (the favorite sister of Pele´) and showed a deep respect for this part of the island.

 If you decide to venture away from Ko'Olina, you won't want to miss Waikiki Beach.
 Known for its white powder sand and long, fat waves, it's about an hour from the resorts.
 We rented surfboards and now can say we've surfed Waikiki, even though not all of us stood up on the surfboard.

 The boys definitely got into the island spirit posing in front of a bronze statue of the legendary surfer and Olympic Gold medal swimmer, Duke Kahanamoku on Kuhio Beach.